 Using a conceptual framework of myofascial meridians as a guide, the ATSI 12-session series touches progressively into each area of the body’s myofascia—balancing tensional forces, unwinding restrictions, and re-aligning the body in a way that is tailored to each individual’s unique body structure and movement patterns.
 Each layer of tissue is respected and addressed in order of depth, finding the first layer of resistance and working there before moving on to the deeper layers.

 Every ATSI session involves a high degree of interactivity; it is not a modality to be passively received.
 Some techniques are performed in seated or standing positions to integrate bodywork with movement in gravity.
-Neck, back, and sacrum work are also incorporated into each session.
+Neck, back, and sacrum work are incorporated into each session, along with various advanced techniques such as Visceral Manipulation and neurovascular mobilization.

 How does it differ from Thai Structural Bodywork?